container-storage-interface/spec/spec.md

   // section on how to use this field. map<string, string> secrets = 7 [(csi_secret) = true];

-  // Attributes of the volume to publish.
-This field is OPTIONAL and
+  // Volume context as returned by CO in CreateVolumeRequest.
+This field
-  // MUST match the attributes of the Volume identified by
+  // is OPTIONAL and MUST match the volume_context of the volume
-  // `volume_id`.
+  // identified by `volume_id`.
-  map<string, string> volume_attributes = 8;
+  map<string, string> volume_context = 8;
 }

 message NodePublishVolumeResponse {